h-okay/blast-cli/README.md

 ## Upcoming Features
 - Support for full range of data quality tests on a per-column basis
 - Connection + config management
-- Secrets for Python tasks
+- Secrets for Python assets
 - More databases: Postgres, Redshift, MySQL, and more

 ## Disclaimer